Why the Moon sometimes looks orange

 When the Moon is low above the horizon it appears dull and distinctly orange in colour – a stark contrast to its brilliant silvery hue when it is high in the sky.

-This is caused by the same thing that makes the rising or setting Sun appear orange or red.
+This is caused by the same process that makes the rising or setting Sun appear orange or red and, conversely, the same process that makes our sky blue.

 When the Moon is low, its light must pass through a more substantial thickness of the Earth’s atmosphere before reaching you.